-On 1 August 20X2, the FGOM issued the Certificate of Practical Completion.
-At that point of time, the total of work cost paid to Contractor A is RM9.5 million and Performance Guarantee Sum reached its equivalent amount totalling 5% of the contract sum of RM500,000.
+On 1 August 20X2, the FGOM issued the Certificate of Practical Completion (CPC).
+At that point of time, the total of work cost paid to Contractor A is RM9.5 million and Performance Guarantee Sum reached its equivalent total amount of 5% of the contract sum of RM500,000.